 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Etihad is back with another mileage sale and it’s the same sale we’ve seen the airline offer in the past…but with a twist.
-With Etihad offering a flyer-friendly award chart for redemptions on American Airlines this could be a good chance to buy miles cheaply with a view to booking American’s saver awards (if you can find them).
+Etihad is back with a new mileage sale and it’s a similar sale to the one we saw the airline offer in September of last year.
+That’s good news because September’s sale was very good and with Etihad offering a flyer-friendly award chart for redemptions on American Airlines, this could be a good chance to buy miles cheaply with a view to booking American’s saver awards (if you can find them).

 The Sale Structure